-Advocacy, along with education and support, is one of the three tenants of PFLAG’s mission and a powerful tool for achieving LGBTQ equality for our own local communities, cities, and states to the federal level.
-We find that our advocacy is most effective when we follow these guidelines:
+Advocacy, along with education and support, is one of the three tenants of PFLAG’s mission and a powerful tool for achieving LGBTQ equality, both in our own local communities, cities, and states and at the federal level.
+As PFLAG advocates, we follow these guidelines:

 - We build bridges.
 We strive to engage and persuade people who are undecided about or against LGBTQ equality.
 Our efforts can unify and rally the LGBTQ community and its allies, but when we move beyond our own circle, we see real change happen.

 - We focus on substance and success.
 We identify and implement our most effective advocacy methods, which often requires letting go of some assumptions, being flexible, and listening more to others.